 — Hassanin Mubarak (@hassaninmubarak) January 30, 2019

-One reliable source has revealed the offer tabled by Turkey’s Galatasaray was much lower than the €2m Euros reported by Iraq’s Al-Mada Newspaper which according to them was “inaccurate and missing important facts.”
-The exact offer, made more than a week ago, was only €700,000 Euros.
+One reliable source revealed the offer tabled by Turkey’s Galatasaray was much lower than the €2m Euros reported by Iraq’s Al-Mada Newspaper which according to them was “inaccurate and missing important facts.”
+The exact offer, tabled more than a week ago, was only €700,000 Euros.
 They also confirmed the Turkish Süper Lig club had dropped out of the race for the forward and were pursuing other options.

 All the people in the know over Mohanad Ali & the transfer bids for the Iraqi player say Galatasaray's €2m bid reported in the Iraqi media is vastly exaggerated, "inaccurate and missing important facts."
 The offer was made a week ago and was just €700,000 not €2m. https://t.co/JIIAcIE09J

 The record transfer fee for an Iraqi player stands at €2.2m Euros for Ali Adnan which was paid by Italian club Udinese to Turkey’s Caykur Rizespor in 2015 and Al-Shurta believe their young starlet was worth more than what was being offered during this January’s transfer window.